zephray/Manjuu/README.md

 - Reverse: reverse the direction of all signals in a bundle
 - Handshake: add ready valid handshaking signal to a bundle
+- Prefix: add prefix to signal names

 Note the handshake always add the signal from the perspective of receiver: valid is an input and ready is a output.

+Prefix is typically only used in building nested bundles.

 ### Port, wire, and connections